dorianps/docker/antsr/README.md

 ## Run
 ##### Windows: double click `Run.antsr.windows.bat`
 ##### Linux: `sh Run.antsr.linux.sh`
 You will see a command line prompt asking a couple of questions, then the browser will open with the RStudio login page.
-When you are done, please press [enter] at the command line prompt to stop the ANTsR docker container.
-If you did not build the container yourself, it will be downloaded from DockerHub [~3Gb].
-The container being started is the one with the tag `:latest`, which will contain the most up to date ANTsR build if you just downloaded it.
+When you are done, please press [enter] at the command line window to stop the ANTsR docker container.
+If you are running this command the first time, it will be download the necessary docker image from DockerHub [~3Gb].
+The docker image that will be used is the one with the tag `:latest`, which will contain the most up to date ANTsR build if you just downloaded it.

 ---